2025 WaSHINGTOn State Legislative Session

 (Southwest Seattle)

-Representative Emily Alvarado, Vice Chair, Housing and Local Government Committees
+Senator Emily Alvarado, Vice Chair, Housing Committee

 Representative Joe Fitzgibbon, Majority Leader